e-c-k-e-r/vall-e/docs/train.md

   * for the old (`base.py`) implementation, further experimentation is required, but from what I remember the smaller models don't have speech emerge as fast, while the larger size models don't seem to benefit much.
   * for the new (`base_v2.py`) implementation, it seems that model size doesn't affect quality at all, at least in the primary phase of getting it to speak.
     * the "training progression" (how the loss/accuracy/grad norm curves look) are about the exact same between the "normal" (1024 dim, 12 layers, 12 heads) size and the "half" (512 dim, 12 layers, 8 heads) size, and presumably for the "double" size (1538 dim, 24 layers, 24 heads).
+      * the "half" size might actually be too small for it to have enough "capacity" to attend to all the speakers I'm training against.
+      * per E2/F5's paper, a size of 1024 dim, 4x FFN, 16 heads, 24 layers might be preferable?
     * it *probably* is necessary to have a larger model to better adhere to the reference clip, but experimentation is not at the point yet to verify this.
 * the audio codec, to an extent
   * for the old (`base.py`) implementation, EnCodec only seems to work well for it, as DAC might requires some hacks or patience for the higher RVQ levels to train, while `nvidia/audio-codec-44khz` requires an exotic training cirriculum, assumedly.